ezyxo22ooo59/DS-in-Finance/README.md

 # DS-in-Finance
+## Project 1

-This Python project utilizes the turtle graphics library to visually demonstrate a simple linear regression model.
+This project utilizes the turtle graphics library to visually demonstrate a simple linear regression model.
 Below is a summary of the code:

 1. Setup and Axis Drawing:
 - The project initializes the turtle graphics screen and sets the drawing speed to 'fastest'.